 Example.
-In 2018, a hurricane that was a federally declared disaster destroyed your motorboat.
+In 2022, a hurricane that was a federally declared disaster destroyed your motorboat.
 Your loss was \$3,000, and you estimated that your insurance would cover \$2,500 of it.
-You didn't itemize deductions on your 2018 return, so you couldn't deduct the loss.
+You didn't itemize deductions on your 2022 return nor did you increase your standard deduction by the amount of your loss.
 When the insurance company reimburses you for the loss, you don't report any of the reimbursement as income.
-This is true even if it is for the full \$3,000 because you didn't deduct the loss on your 2018 return.
+This is true even if it is for the full \$3,000 because you didn't deduct the loss on your 2022 return.
 The loss didn't reduce your tax.

-If the total of all the reimbursements you receive is more than your adjusted basis in the destroyed or stolen property, you will have a gain on the casualty or theft.
+If the total of all the reimbursements you receive is more than your adjusted basis in the destroyed or CAUTION stolen property, you will have a gain on the casualty or theft.
 If you have already taken a deduction for a loss and you receive the reimbursement in a later year, you may have to include the gain in your income for the later year.
 Include the gain as ordinary income up to the amount of your deduction that reduced your tax for the earlier year.
 You may be able to postpone reporting any remaining gain as explained under Postponement of Gain, later.